Gustavo-Zamai/ucl-api-node-ts-express/README.md

 - `GET /players/name/:name` — Returns a specific player by name, or part

+- `GET /players/clubs/:club` — Returns players by their club

+- `GET /players/position/:position` — Returns players by their position

+- `GET /players/nationality/:nationality` — Returns players by their nationality

 - `POST /players` — Adds a new player

 - `PATCH /players/:id` — Updates stats of an player